phillipkay53/Dynatech-Solutions-HR-Dashboard/README.md

 1. Clone the repository: `git clone [https://github.com/phillipkay53/Dynatech-Solutions-HR-Dashboard.git]`
 2. Open the `Script/Dynatech_hr_dashboard.sql` file to see the SQL queries used.
 3. View the `Visualizations` for a preview of the dashboard.
 You will need to click on each to view 3 dashboards
+4. Read the  `Docs/Dynatech HR Report.pdf` for the detailed project report.

 ## Interactive Dashboard